- As low as $326/Night

 - Approximately 800 square feet

 Boutique 1 bedroom condo conveniently located in the heart of shopping, buzzing restaurant/bars, ghost tours, historical sites, and entertainment.
 Sleeps up to 2 adults and 2 or 3 kids.... possibly six total with King air bed.
 Prime location and walk to any where.
 In your living space you have a full kitchen and dinning for 4.
-Freshly modernized and Furnished in historic Charleston.
+Freshly remodeled and Furnished in historic Charleston.
 Walk out the door, walk right into every thing there is to do in Downtown Charleston!
 In a very fast walk you can be taking carriage rides, pedi cab rides, going on ghost tours, walking through market street, where there is a local market every day, dining at one of the many eateries or ending your nighttime at one of the local pubs.

 Must be booked for 30 days